sqlraft/hctree/doc/hctree/testserver.md

 At this point, there is a possibility that the follower will miss any changes committed on the leader after its initial synchronization request is sent but before the subscriber connections are established.
-To ensure these are captured, nce the subscriber connections and threads have been established the follower node sends another synchronization request.
+To ensure these are captured, once the subscriber connections and threads have been established the follower node sends another synchronization request.
 As before, multiple threads are used to apply the received changes to the local follower database.